 The more a client understands what you’re working on, the less anxiety they will have about the process and the less they’ll pester you for assurances that progress is being made.
 For bigger projects, it’s even smart to give them outlines of what work you’ve already completed, what work is on the docket, and if there are any potential obstacles to progress that your clients may be able to help with.

 Even if you don’t always receive meaningful responses, frequent updates will help to reinforce your partnership and camaraderie, and when they do have information to add, they’ll be more likely to volunteer it.

 Whether you need to go through multiple stages of iteration and revisions before a project reaches its final form, or you are lucky enough to only go through one, you want to make giving feedback and approval as easy as possible for your clients.

 To help both creatives and their clients, Ashore acts as your middleman.
 When you have a proof that is ready for review, simply upload it to Ashore, and we’ll help you do the rest.
 Send proofs out to several approvers in a workflow sequence or share a review link in an email or Slack channel.
 Customize automatic reminders to encourage approvers to review and provide their feedback.
 Oh, and when it comes to feedback, our intuitive review screen allows clients to markup and comment directly on the proof to make things as easy to understand as possible.

 Each step of the way, your trail of activities will be documented in Ashore, so you’ll know when new versions were sent, who made comments when and who hasn’t reviewed a proof yet.
 At the root of fast client approval sign off is good communication, and with Ashore managing your interactions through a project, you’ll set yourself up for success.
 In fact, Ashore users see their proofs get approved in half the time.

-Start a free two week trial of Ashore today, and put everything you’ve learned here today to good use.
+Sign up for free today, and put everything you’ve learned here today to good use.
 Your clients will thank you.